Iron(II) hydroxide: Structure

-Related materials

-Green rust is a recently discovered mineralogical form.
-All forms of green rust (including fougerite) are more complex and variable than the ideal iron(II) hydroxide compound.
+Fe(OH)2 adopts the brucite structure, i.e. the arrangement of the atoms in the crystal are the same as the arrangement of the atoms in Mg(OH)2.
+The Fe(II) centers are bonded to six hydroxide ligands.
+Each hydroxide ligand bridges to three Fe(II) sites.
+The O-H bonds are perpendicular to the planes defined by the oxygen atoms, projecting above and below these layers.

 Reactions

 Under anaerobic conditions, the iron(II) hydroxide can be oxidised by the protons of water to form magnetite (iron(II,III) oxide) and molecular hydrogen.

 This process is described by the Schikorr reaction: